ccavxx/pevc/README.md

 # PEVC

-This is a python project to scrape and show the co-investment networks of PE/VC investors in China from 2010 to 2019.
+This is a python project to scrape and visualize the co-investment networks of PE/VC investors in China from 2010 to 2019.

 ## Structure